Cotton Burr Compost

 Composting is both a science and an art.
-The folks who manufacture and market Back To Nature Products have been in the cotton burr composting business since 1979.
+The folks who manufacture and market Back to Nature Products have been in the cotton burr composting business since 1979.
 We introduced bagged cotton burr compost to the lawn & garden market, and delivered the first product to the Dallas/Fort Worth area in the Spring of 1982.
 We’ve made our share of mistakes, but we’ve learned from them.
-Our products are now available through independent lawn & garden retailers in 23 states.
+Our products are now available through independent lawn & garden retailers.

-Why do some cotton burr/boll composts smell so bad?
+Why do some cotton burr composts smell so bad?

 We dealt with that complaint for years before we finally found the solution.
 What we eventually discovered is: If the product is bagged when the moisture content exceeds 35%, aerobes (microbes that require oxygen) die off, and anaerobes (microbes that do not require oxygen) take over.
 Anaerobes produce a noxious gas which results in the rotten smell.
 We learned our lesson, and finally figured out a way to control the odor problem.
 Now our products are bagged only when the moisture content in the compost rows is less than 35%.
 Then we use a proprietary curing process to ensure our products are the best they can be prior to shipping.